top of page

 How much Training is Sufficient?

-For elementary age students, we recommend focusing on respect and responsibility, on training students to recognize and report bullying, teasing, and violence.
+For elementary age students, we recommend focusing on respect and responsibility; training students to recognize and report bullying, teasing, and violence.
 Several elementary school districts report success with incorporating this training into school wide campaigns on respect.
 Devil’s Lake Public Schools in North Dakota has received statewide recognition for its elementary school campaign which includes regular student-designed assemblies on dignity, trust, and respect, a respect cheer and song, daily class discussions, video training, and the use of puppets (in grades K-2) to reinforce the lessons.

 How to Shield Your District